LevaNext/frontend-take-home/README.md

   - When receiving an event (ITEM_QUANTITY_UPDATED, ITEM_OUT_OF_STOCK), compare it with the current cart state.
   - Fetch or partially update the affected cart item(s).
 ### Option B: Polling
-  - Periodically check for cart hash changes using a minimal query (e.g., getCartHash if available).
+  - Periodically check for cart hash changes using a minimal query.
   - If the hash changes, fetch the updated cart.
   - This approach is less efficient than subscriptions but is acceptable.